Posts by RoxanaB:

 As we announced earlier this month, 2016 promises to be a terrific year!
 We expect the number of visitors to go over the 3 million threshold, and the average number of visits per day to surpass 100,000.
 If your listings are featured on our listings portal, this should sound like music to your ears – or perhaps the sound of leads arriving on your website.

 Haven’t added your properties on Point2 Homes yet?
-Sign up for a Point2 Agent account to secure them preferred placement immediately.
+Sign up for a Point2 Agent account and get your share of leads from Point2 Homes!